reflexer-labs/geb.js/docs/gebadmin.md

 Defined in packages/geb/lib/geb.d.ts:53

 Given an address returns a GebProxyActionsGlobalSettlement object to execute bundled operations during GlobalSettlement.
-Important: Same as for `getProxyAction` it requires a proxy deploy through the registry.
+**IMPORTANT**: Same as for `getProxyAction` you will need to deploy a proxy beforehand using the proxy registry.

 **Parameters:**